- Comp & Benefits

 - Career Opportunities

-I have been working at Canadian Solar full-time (less than an year)Pros
+I worked at Canadian Solar full-time (more than an year)Pros

 Getting an Interview